Nanopublication/nanopub-website/docs/tutorials/eswc2025program.md

 :::info speaker: Tobias Kuhn | 17:45-18:00
 :::

-- General info about how to keep in touch / updated on nanopublications
+- Discussing / using / contributing to the nanopublication ecosystem
 - Closing remarks